Fixing Sydney Road

 This winning option included not just safer bike lanes, but also accessible platform tram stops and wider tree-lined footpaths, making Sydney Road more attractive and less of a traffic sewer.

-I hoped VicRoads would be guided by this result, and build bike lanes.
-Further encouragement came from a safety audit by VicRoads which showed the most popular option with separated bike lanes was also the safest.
+I hoped VicRoads would be guided by this result, and implement the changes that the community wants.
+Further encouragement came from a safety audit by VicRoads which showed the most popular option with separated bike lanes and wider footpaths was also the safest.

-Moreland Council joined the chorus of support, voting to endorse a separated bike lane and, since it’s a state government-controlled road, wrote to the Minister urging a pop-up bike lane trial for the southern end, between Glenlyon and Brunswick roads.
+Moreland Council joined the chorus of support, voting to endorse the separated bike lane plan and, since it’s a state government-controlled road, wrote to the Minister urging a pop-up bike lane trial for the southern end, between Glenlyon and Brunswick roads.
 Bicycle Network and even the RACV joined the call.

 It seemed bound to happen, except that disturbing noises had been coming from the state government.